wp-cli/language-command/README.md

 **OPTIONS**

 	<language>
-		The language code to to check.
+		The language code to check.

 **EXAMPLES**